Art in Penge

 See link to overview of street art in Penge: A street art guide to penge

 Men in Sheds, presided over by Jon-Paul Mountford, is a group which is involved in creating artworks from wood.
 There is also, more recently, Women in Sheds, to add to the mix.
-A striking Father Christmas sleigh was created for the recent Pengemas Day, 2017:
+A striking Father Christmas sleigh was created for Pengemas Day, 2017:

 See link: Facebook Page men in sheds Penge